carlosandfound/Voting-System/Project2/Readme.md

 - Michael McLaughlin (mclau361)
 - Xiaochen Zhang (zhan6687)

-It is assumed that the .csv ballot files and .java source files are in the same directory at the same level.

-For the test files to run correctly on IntelliJ, all .csv files must be within the /Project2/testing folder since the test classes are in the Project2/testing folder and the ballot files are assumed to be in this same folder level.
+For the test files to run correctly on IntelliJ, all .csv files must be within the Project2/testing folder since the test classes are in the Project2/testing folder and the ballot files are assumed to be in this same folder level.

 GUI functionality
 - Selecting the "Enter filename" option allows you to enter the filename in a text field